 - 5) How long will it take for B-Keen to conduct an Estate Sale?

-including the weekend sale event.
-Up to 5 days may be needed after the sale to get it
+Several days may be needed after the sale if you need us to get it completely cleared out & broom swept.

-- 6) How do we know what is worthy to sell and what is not?
+- 6) How do we know what's worthy and what's not?

 Almost everything is worth something to someone.
-Generally speaking, the more you have the
+Generally speaking, more is better.
+Don't let

-value, first impressions are important to consumers and the nose truly knows!
-Keeping repulsive items in a
+first impressions are paramount to consumers and the Nose Knows!
+Keeping repulsive items

-sale could adversely affect the over-all outcome.
-Always seek advice first!
+in a sale can adversely affect the outcome.
+Always seek advice.

 - 8) Is B-Keen insured against injury, theft and breakage?

-precaution and provide clear & wide pathways, increased lighting, marking step-downs
+We work proactively & take every precaution by providing clear & wide pathways, increased lighting, marking

-manageable areas, staff-up with appropriate personnel, and employ armed security to
+consolidating valuables within manageable areas, staffing-up as needed, and employ armed security to

-- 9) Can clients influence pricing of their stuff which B-Keen is commissioned to sell?
+- 9) Can clients influence pricing on their stuff for B-Keen to sell?

 - 10) Does B-Keen allow Pre-Sales (items sold before the sale begins) ?